bfeitknecht/vault/sem2/DDCA/PV/notes/DDCA-recapped.md

 >[!check] Yes
 >- Take a look at the following Verilog testbench.
 >- Explain what each section does.
->- Two of the sections has a mistake in the code, identify these, and write the corrected version
+>- Two of the sections have a mistake in the code, identify and correct them.

 >[!fail] No
 >- To write a golden model